Skip to main content

 Level of EU funding: 100% of eligible costs

-the reinterpretation of European histories.
-This project created cross-border perspectives by connecting digital historical resources and by creating new ones through the participation of citizens.
-This project involved computer scientists, humanity researchers, historians, and private companies from 7 different European countries.
+This project created cross-border perspectives by connecting digital historical resources and creating new ones through public participation.
+CrossCult brought together computer scientists, researchers in the humanities, historians, and private companies from 7 European countries.

 EU contribution: €3,503,358 (2016-19)